Frequently asked questions about ClusPrep 1.0 for Windows Server 2003-based server clusters

 Known issuesThe following issues are known to occur with ClusPrep.

 Installation error: "Not enough storage is available to process this command"When you try to install ClusPrep, you receive the following error message:

-You receive this error message if you try to install ClusPrep on a computer that is running one of the following operating systems:
+Not enough storage is available to process this command.You receive this error message if you try to install ClusPrep on a computer that is running one of the following operating systems:

 - Windows Vista